 Program evaluations are complex endeavours that must be conducted professionally and competently in order to be both credible and useful.
 The quality and integrity of evaluations depend on the quality and competence of the professionals involved.
 As an evaluator, you must be able to apply appropriate research and statistical methods rigorously.
 You must be able to make sound critical evidence-based judgments and communicate well with clients in order to support them in bringing about change.
 The core competencies of evaluators have been empirically identified by major professional associations, including the Canadian Evaluation Society (CES), and the Treasury Board of Canada.

-The graduate certificate in Program Evaluation consists of four courses, for a total of 15 graduate-level credits.
-All courses are competency-based, designed to provide professionals and managers with the practical knowledge, skills, and credibility for conducting, managing, or participating in the program evaluation process.
+All courses are competency-based, designed to provide you with the practical knowledge, skills, and credibility for conducting, managing, or participating in the program evaluation process.

 Inquiry-based learning is a central feature of the training approach.
-You will link scholarship to practice through case studies and problem-solving exercises.
-The goal is to enable students to apply sound evaluation methodologies in an ethical and professional manner.
-Students will have the opportunity to work in their interest areas with the support of a faculty advisor.
+You link scholarship to practice through case studies and problem-solving exercises.
+The goal is to enable you to apply sound evaluation methodologies in an ethical and professional manner.
+With the support of a faculty advisor, you have the opportunity to work in your interest area.

 The program is designed to ensure that graduates can:

 Phone: 604-504-7441 ext.
 4265

 Toll free: 1-888-504-7441 ext.
 4265